kittipongam/TestAPI/README.md

 >

-// Read file from userpassword.json as mock up 3 users
+// Read file from userpassword.json as mock up 3 users <br>
-// Receive data from home.ejs as user, password and Approve status
+// Receive data from home.ejs as user, password and Approve status <br>
-// if 3 user receive status Approve, Email wil be sent to Notify
+// if 3 user receive status Approve, Email wil be sent to Notify <<br>>

 >